Code-Institute-Submissions/project-portfolio-30/README.md

 * Credit to the [Tensorflow Documentation](https://www.tensorflow.org/?gclid=Cj0KCQiA14WdBhD8ARIsANao07jdpeMhBonZ05pNyzY8lp73O_ZirE4Ehlz_Qlhm-qeg1kbPabqLFmYaApokEALw_wcB).
 * Credit to the [Keras Documentation](https://keras.io/).
 * Credit to the [Streamlit Documentation](https://docs.streamlit.io/).
+* Credit to the [Code Institute Python Linter](https://pep8ci.herokuapp.com/#), which was used for python code validation.

 ### Content
 * Credit to [RHS](https://www.rhs.org.uk/disease/powdery-mildews) and [Almanac](https://www.almanac.com/pest/powdery-mildew) for information on powdery mildew and how to identify it.